WQXK: WQXK

 To give it a separate identity, WSOM-FM's call sign was changed to WQXK in January 1980.
 Cumulus Media acquired WQXK and WSOM in 2000.

 WQXK has been nominated numerous times for CMA Small Market Radio Station of the Year.
 WQXK took home the prestigious award in November 2004.
 K105 is also a participant in the "Country Cares for Kids St. Jude Radiothon."
 The station has raised over $3,000,000 since the partnership began in the early 1990s.

 Grandfathered power

 The station broadcasts 88,000 watts, which exceeds the FCC's current maximum power output of 50,000 watts.
 It is grandfathered at the higher power by virtue of its being in operation before the limit was introduced.
 The transmitter is located between Salem and Leetonia on State Route 344, just outside the Salem city limits.
 The most powerful station in the region, it covers not only Youngstown but also can be picked up in Akron, Canton, Cleveland, Erie, Pittsburgh, and Wheeling/Steubenville markets.

 In part, due to the station's strong signal, WQXK is the highest-rated station in the Youngstown radio market, often attracting out-of-market listeners.
 K105's signal can be picked up clearly in over 20 counties in 3 states (Ohio, Pennsylvania, and West Virginia).
 It has occasionally reached the suburbs of Columbus, Ohio, under the right weather conditions.

-Former Personalities

-Burton Lee, Dave Steele, K-Man (Andy Sitko), Annie Collins, A.J.
-McCloud, Justin Kelly, Gary Goddard, Kim Stewart, Mary Monroe, Betsy West, Stan Vitek, Trisha Anderson, Magic Bob, Iron Mike, Zach Daniels, Melinda Michaels, Mark Rich, Joy Kelner, Heather Stevens.